BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_5_Scripting_a_Segwit_Script.md

   ]
 }
 ```
 This confirms that this is just a normal P2SH, locked by `"OP_DUP OP_HASH160 41d83eaffbf80f82dee4c152de59a38ffd0b6021 OP_EQUALVERIFY OP_CHECKSIG"`.
 It's when the redeem script is run that the magic occurs.
-Just as with a P2WPKH, an old node wil see `OP_0 OP_PUSH20 3ab2a09a1a5f2feb6c799b5ab345069a96e1a0a` and verify it automatically, while a new node will see that, know it's a P2WPKH, and so go out to the `witnesses`.
+Just as with a P2WPKH, an old node wil see `OP_0 OP_PUSHDATA (20 bytes) 3ab2a09a1a5f2feb6c799b5ab345069a96e1a0a` and verify it automatically, while a new node will see that, know it's a P2WPKH, and so go out to the `witnesses`.
 See [§9.5: Scripting a P2WPKH](09_5_Scripting_a_P2WPKH.md).

 > :book: ***What are the disadvantages of nested Segwit transactions?*** They're bigger than native Segwit transactions, so you get some of advantages of Segwit, but not all of them.